amathew3/tdx/attestation/full-disk-encryption/README.md

 There are several ways to create FDE image.
 The [wiki page](https://help.ubuntu.com/community/Full_Disk_Encryption_Howto_2019) in Ubuntu community provides a base knowledge.
 Besides, install fde-agent and initramfs-tools in this repo.
 Finally, append the option `cryptdevice` in the kernel command (refer [link](https://wiki.archlinux.org/title/dm-crypt/System_configuration)) and then update the Grub config.

-For retrieving the TD properties build a sample encrypted image first.
+For retrieving the TD properties, build a sample encrypted image first.
 Use dummy values for generating this image.
 Copy your public key as `public.pem` to $FDE_DIR before doing the below steps.
+The public and privte key pair can be generared using `genkeys` binary in
+`$FDR` directory, the destination is `/etc`.
 ```
+cd $FDE_DIR
+sudo ./genkeys
+cp /etc/public.pem $FDE_DIR
 KEY=123456
 KEY_ID=b8a5f372-5793
 KBS_URL=http://127.0.0.1:8002